-A CHRISTMAS EXTRAVAGANZA
+A CHRISTMAS EVENT

 Preparations are well underway for Greenbank's largest ever Christmas Extravaganza, which will see festive season favourites come to life and community education on weather-related risks ahead of summer.

 The annual extravaganza, being run by the Greenbank Rural Fire Brigade, is aligned with Get Ready Queensland (QLD), an initiative that aims to build resilience around weather events common to the sunshine state, while getting the community in the Christmas spirit.

 More than 1200 people attended the event last year, which is expected to be even bigger and better this time around.

 The night will kick off with a highly anticipated visit from Santa, followed by a spectacular fireworks display and a festive movie, screened by leading property group Mirvac, for the whole family to enjoy.

 Greenbank Rural Fire Brigade 1st Officer, Fabian Stangherlin, said the event is an opportunity for the community to come together to celebrate the festive season while being educated by emergency personnel.

 “With a visit from Santa, a gigantic fireworks display, a movie screening and a sausage sizzle, this year we have ramped up the extravaganza and aim to drive the importance of ‘Get Ready Queensland,’ he said.

 “Alongside Christmas festivities, there will be a number of displays the kids can interact with as well as personnel from the Greenbank Fire Brigade, SES, Queensland Police and Ambulance service, Energex and Life Flight."